U.S. targets Maduro-picked top legislator, six others in fresh Venezuelan sanctions

 Opposition legislators in a separate session on Jan.
 5 re-elected Guaido and later returned to the legislative palace to hold session.

-Washington blacklisted Parra and six other current or former officials “who, at the bidding of Maduro, attempted to block the democratic process in Venezuela,” U.S. Treasury Secretary Steven Mnuchin said in the statement.
+Washington blacklisted Parra and six other current or former officials “who, at the bidding of Maduro, attempted to block the democratic process in Venezuela,” U.S. Treasury Secretary Steven Mnuchin said in a statement.

-Sanctions prohibit access to U.S. financial markets, freeze any assets in U.S. control and prohibit those in the United States from any transactions with those targeted.

 The other Maduro-aligned National Assembly delegates blacklisted on Monday are: Jose Noriega, Franklyn Duarte, Jose Brito, Conrado Perez, Adolfo Superlano and Negal Morales.

+Last January, Washington recognized Guaido as the OPEC nation’s legitimate interim president and began ratcheting up sanctions and diplomatic pressure in an effort to oust Maduro.

+A year later, Maduro remains in power, backed by the military as well as Russia, China and Cuba.
+A senior administration official told Reuters in October that U.S. President Donald Trump’s frustration over the lack of results had spurred aides to ready further actions.

-Reporting by Daphne Psaledakis and Susan Heavey; Editing by Tim Ahmann and David Gregorio
+Reporting by Daphne Psaledakis and Susan Heavey; Editing by David Gregorio and Lisa Shumaker